saiteja-4444/Infosys_Intern/README.md

 ---

-## Introduction
+## 🔍 Introduction
 The **AI-based Fraud Management System** is a Flask-based web application designed to automate document verification and detect fraudulent activities.
-It uses AI models to classify documents (Aadhaar vs. non-Aadhaar), extract text using OCR, and verify the authenticity of the document by comparing extracted details with a database.
+Using advanced AI models, it classifies documents (e.g., Aadhaar) and ensures their authenticity.

 This project was developed as part of the **Infosys Springboard Internship** to address the growing need for secure and efficient document verification systems.

 ---

-## Features
+## ✨ Features
 - **Document Classification**: Classifies uploaded documents as **Aadhaar** or **non-Aadhaar** using the YOLOv11n-cls model.
 - **OCR Text Extraction**: Extracts text (e.g., UID, name, address) from Aadhaar documents using EasyOCR.
 - **Fraud Detection**: Verifies the extracted details against a database to detect mismatches or inconsistencies.